sy00n89/antithesis_fieldguide/README.md

 # Field Guide: Solving a Duplicate Payment

-An interactive walkthrough of Antithesis's deterministic simulation testing platform, built while preparing for a Solutions Engineer interview.
+An interactive walkthrough of Antithesis's deterministic simulation testing platform.

 ## What this is